-ATTESTATION OF THE SEPARATE FINANCIAL STATEMENTS PURSUANT TO ART.
-154 BIS OF LEGISLATIVE DECREE NO. 58/98 of the administrative and accounting procedures applied in the preparation of the Company's consolidated financial statements at 31 December 2017.
+Attestation of the Separate Financial Statements pursuant to art.
+154 Bis of Legislative Decree no. 58/98 of the administrative and accounting procedures applied in the preparation of the Company's Separate Financial Statements at 31 December 2017.

 1. The undersigned, Remo Ruffini, in his capacity as the Chief Executive Officer of the Company, and Luciano Santel, as the executive officer responsible for the preparation of Moncler S.p.A.'s financial statements, pursuant to the provisions of Article 154-bis, clauses 3 and 4, of Legislative Decree no. 58 of 1998, hereby attest: